Vancouver, WA Injury Lawyers Fighting Insurance Companies

 Defendants who cause an accident are liable for your financial losses – including your medical bills, your lost income, and any property damage.
 Liable defendants must also pay for your physical pain, your emotional suffering, the loss of consortium, and other intangible losses such as any loss of function.
 Insurance is how you get reimbursed after an accident.

-At Philbrook Law Office, PS, we understand the different types of insurance car drivers, property owners, construction site owners, manufacturers, and other defendants must have – and how much they do have.
+At Philbrook Law, we understand the different types of insurance car drivers, property owners, construction site owners, manufacturers, and other defendants must have – and how much they do have.
 During our 20 years of practice, we’ve often settled cases for the insurance policy limits – the amount of coverage the defendants have to pay for damage claims.
 We are experienced at the art of negotiation and know how to achieve the best results.
 Contact us in Vancouver, WA to get started.

 Contact Us